Creating and keeping trust is a must in sales. Obviously.

 Personal accountability for project success.

 For example, let’s say you’re selling customer experience (CX) software.
 The deal involves:

-- $1M investment with 100 hours of training time is required.
+$1M investment with 100 hours of training time.

 The Trust Hurdle for this purchase will be quite high.
 Let’s say it’s set at a “9” on a proverbial 10-point scale.
 Compare this to a deal where the Hurdle may only be set at a 2 or 3: